Hi there, my name is Chris Piercy and I’m a professional close-up magician and mindreader specialising in Wedding Entertainment.

 Give them your ideas, show them your wedding scrapbook or Pinterest board.

-Then let them create your big day exactly as you’d imagine it – this will remove all of the stress from the situation allowing you to concentrate on other parts of the day.
+This will remove all of the stress from the situation allowing you to concentrate on other parts of the day.

 3) Drinks Reception Drinks